 How about meeting some incredible animals, including Lemurs and leopards?
 The St. Louis Zoo is one of the best zoos in the country for this, and it’s free to enter.
 This makes it one of the best free things to do in St. Louis.

 If you visit during summer, don’t miss out on the Zoo’s famous Penguin & Puffin Coast, where you can see these adorable birds up close.
-You can even walk through a glass tunnel that goes right through their exhibit.
+You can even walk through a glass tunnel through their exhibit.
 The place offers a great sight as you admire the four penguin species, two puffin species, and numerous other water birds.

 Even better, all animals in this zoo are available if you wish to adopt one.
 Saint Louis Zoo is one of the best things to do in the city, and it’s perfect for a day out with the family.
 The 75-minute City Trolley Tour is an incredible way to tour the zoo.